khalilBF/my_cuda_experiments/cuda_cmake_separate_compilation/README.md

   - A kernel wrapper must be prepared to bake all GPU functions into a CPU-callable function
   - The kernel must be undeclared in .h file
   - In the source file (.cu), extern "C" must precede the kernel to make it visible to main.cpp
-  - In CMakeLists.txt, the functions can be compiled into a library, and then linked to the target in a classic way
+  - In CMakeLists.txt, the functions can be compiled into a library using *cuda_compile*, and then linked to the target in a classic way

-##Usefulness of the example
+##Utility of the example
 This project is useful for anyone who wants to create superfast GPU functions, precompile them into libraries for further use, and link them in a classic fashion to any other c++ project.

 Enjoy !